Ås, Akershus: Leonardo da Vinci Bridge

 In Nygårdskrysset in Ås municipality over The European route E18 lies the 108-metre-long Leonardo Da Vinci project which is a project by the painter and artist Vebjørn Sandas part of his Da Vinci project.
 Vebjørn Sand saw the drawings of the bridge for the first time in 1985.
 Later in 1995 he saw a model of the bridge on display in Stockholm, and got the idea to build the bridge in full size.

 The bridge was opened in October 2001.
 The bridge has received solid media coverage in Norway and in the rest of the world.
 In the United States, the bridge has been featured in CNN, Washington Post, The New York Times and Time Magazine.
 Leonardo da Vinci presented a miniature model of the bridge in 1502 that was originally designed by the Turkish sultan Bayezid II and intended to cross the Golden Horn at the Bosporos-Strait.
 The bridge was originally supposed to be 240 metres long.

+Climate

 Transportation

-Ås Station is a train station served by the line 550 of the Oslo Commuter Rail, operated by the Vy.
+Ås Station is a train station served by the line R21 of the Oslo Commuter Rail, operated by the Vy.
 Two of Norway's largest highways, European route E6 and European route E18, run through the municipality, and many of the inhabitants commute to Oslo.

 A 240 m bridge, which is a smaller-scale recreation of a bridge that Leonardo da Vinci proposed in 1502 for the crossing of the Golden Horn, is located in the municipality.
 It was created by Norwegian painter and artist Vebjørn Sand as part of his Da Vinci project.
 The bridge serves as a pedestrian crossing over European route E18.